The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Results

-The \NGDEEPA\ spectra of the fourth source (ID $\#$ 32038), show the hallmarks of an AGN dominated object. \Hb\ and MgII emission lines are not only detected, but appear significantly broader than the other emission lines visible in the spectra of this source.
-We note that there is no shift in the observed wavelengths of the emission lines when observed with the GR150R and GR150C grisms and that the physical source of the emission is therefore located at the center of the source, as determined by SExtractor.
-The \Hb\ line has a measured FWHM of $92\pm 3.4\AA$\ for the average of the GR150R and GR150C grisms.
-The average FWHM of the \OIII 5008 line is $46\pm 0.94\AA$, which is very close to the nominal resolution of the NIRISS grisms.
-This corresponds to a dispersion velocity of $1191\pm 57\ km/s$, consistent with what would be expected from an AGN.
-Taking the measured F200W flux of $1.816\pm 0.023\ \mu Jy$, or a non-dust corrected luminosity of $9.91 \pm 0.13 \times 10^{44}\ erg/s$, and using the relation from \citet{Wang09}, leads to a black hole mass estimate of $1.71 \pm 0.63 \times 10^8\ M_\sun$.
-Using the MgII line, which shows a broadened profile of $2259\pm 24\ km/s$, a line luminosity of $8.94 \pm 0.11 \times 10^{44} erg/s$ and a F115W flux of $964\pm24 \mu Jy$ produces a black hole mass estimate of $1.38 \pm 1.02 \times 10^8\ M_\sun$.
-Due to the lack of \Ha\ (due to redshift) and the absence of detectable \Hg\ emission, a dust correction cannot be applied, therefore the black hole mass estimates are taken as a lower limit.
+The second X-ray AGN candidate from \citet{Luo17}, ID$\#$ 32038 is at z $=$ 3.18, which places $\Ha$\ beyond the spectroscopic limits of the \NGDEEPA\ sample and obviates the use of a BPT diagram to test their AGN status.
+However, several emission lines within the NIRISS observing window further supports that this object is a strong AGN candidate. \Hb\ and MgII emission lines are not only detected, but appear significantly broader than the instrumental resolution, especially when compared with other visible emission lines.
+The \Hb\ line is measured to have a FWHM of 92$\pm$ 3.4\AA\ for the average of the GR150R and GR150C grisms, while the average FWHM of the \OIII 5008 line is 46$\pm$ 0.94\AA (close to the nominal resolution of the NIRISS grisms).
+This corresponds to a broadening of 1191$\pm$ 57 km s$^{-1}$, for \Hb\, consistent with what would be expected from an AGN.
+For the MgII line, the broadened profile corresponds to 2259$\pm$ 24\ km s$^{-1}$.
+There is no shift in the observed wavelengths of the emission lines when observed with the GR150R and GR150C grisms.
+Therefore, the physical source of the emission for these lines is located at the center of the source, as determined by SExtractor.

+The black hole masses can be estimated using the relation from \citet{Wang09}.
+Due to the absence of \Ha\ (which is redshifted beyond the sensitivity of NIRISS) and the absence of detectable \Hg\ emission, a dust correction cannot be applied, therefore the black hole mass estimates provided should be taken as a lower limit.
+For \Hb\, using the measured F200W flux of 1.816$\pm$ 0.023$\mu$Jy, or a non-dust corrected luminosity of 9.91 $\pm$ 0.13 $\times$ 10$^{44}$ erg s$^{-1}$, leads to a black hole mass estimate of 1.71 $\pm$ 0.63 $\times$ 10$^{8}$ M$_{\sun}$.
+The MgII line luminosity of 8.94 $\pm$ 0.11 $\times$ 10$^{44}$ erg s$^{-1}$ and an F115W flux of 964$\pm$24 $\mu$Jy yields a black hole mass estimate of 1.38 $\pm$ 1.02 $\times$ 10$^{8}$ M$_{\sun}$.
 A full spectrum of this source, combining the GR150R and GR150C spectra, is shown in Figure \ref{AGN}.